2023 Prague shootings: Planning of the attack

 Police concluded that the perpetrator had been planning to conduct a mass murder for a long time.
-He researched information about murderers, including the Forest Killer, the Spartakiad Killer and Anders Behring Breivik.
+He researched information about murderers, including the Forest Killer, the Spartakiad Killer, and Anders Behring Breivik.

-From the beginning of 2023, the perpetrator gradually started to identify with Keiji Kiriya, a character in All You Need Is Kill, a Japanese science fiction novel which had previously been the topic of an essay he wrote in high school.
+From the beginning of 2023, Kozák gradually started to identify with Keiji Kiriya, a character in the Japanese science fiction light novel All You Need Is Kill, which had previously been the topic of an essay he wrote in high school.
 In September 2023, he limited his planning to the university and its vicinity.
-He researched teaching schedules of the fourth floor classrooms and downloaded floorplans, both of the building he attacked as well as the other school building at the Celetná street.
-He made notes of the probable number of students in each of the classrooms.
-He was further researching public events at the nearby Rudolfinum building, Jan Palach Square and other locations at the Prague Old Town.
+He researched teaching schedules of the fourth-floor classrooms and downloaded floor plans of the buildings on Jan Palach Square and Celetná Street.
+Kozák also made notes of the probable number of students in each of the classrooms and researched public events at the nearby Rudolfinum, Jan Palach Square, and other locations within the Prague Old Town.

-The perpetrator received a gift of CZK 300,000 (approximately US$13,000) from his grandmother and liquidated CZK 400,000 (US$17,000) from a long-term savings account.
+Kozák received a gift of CZK 300,000 (approximately US$13,000) from his grandmother and liquidated CZK 400,000 (US$17,000) from a long-term savings account.
 This money, as well as income from his airport job, was used towards the purchase of firearms and ammunition.

-The perpetrator had told several friends about his gun purchases.
-He shared most information with his friend K.C., whom he also informed about taking shooting courses.
-On 3 November 2023, the perpetrator told K.C. that he started exercising as he would have to carry heavy bags in a month or two.
-On 6 December 2023, the perpetrator wrote messages to K.C., which in hindsight, according to the investigators, showed clear determination to commit a murder.
+Kozák had told several friends about his gun purchases.
+He shared most information with K.C., whom he also informed about taking shooting courses.
+On 3 November 2023, Kozák told K.C. that he started exercising, as he would have to carry heavy bags in a month or two.
+Kozák wrote further messages to K.C. on 6 December 2023, which, in hindsight, according to the investigators, showed clear determination to commit a murder.